EricBaldwinn/MasterMind/README.md

 2. Timer: My timer lives in the Timer.jsx component.
 I used a setinterval function to count down the time, subtracting 1 every second.
 This timer is initialized on button click, and will reset on a second click.

 3. Score Keeper: My first thought was to build a database to record new player data.
+Using a database would allow me to save a variety of player data such as average attempts, player with the most wins, and more.
 Currently I record the players' name, total wins, and total games played.
 I built the PlayerInputs.jsx component because I need the player to be able to enter their name and on button click decide to record a new entry in my database if they are a new player, or if they are a returning player send back their game history.
 Everytime a game concludes on the modale button to play again I update the player's total wins and total games based on their playerName.
-Currently the database is local only, if I had more time I would have liked to deploy the database to an EC2 instance which would be able to record all players' data.
+Currently the database is local only, if I had more time I would have liked to deploy the database to an EC2 instance which would be able to record all players' data and I could implement deatures such as a leaderboard that would be open to all players.

 ## Tech Stack
 ---